 - Kabe Don!
 SONGS ♪ is a whole series of albums that combine Serenade Your Lover and this trope.
 The premise for the series has the boys interact with the object of their affections until the Slam, and then the boys sing a song to them that conveys their feelings and is meant to seduce them.
 It has a naughtier sister series, the Yuka Don!
 SONGS ♪, which have the serenades take place as the singers pin their lover to the floor.

-- Kin'iro no Corda, when ladies' man and flutist Azuma Yunoki shows his true colours to Kahoko Hino, he puts his hand against the wall beside her and tells her that she's been pestering him.
+- Kin'iro no Corda, when ladies' man and flutist Azuma Yunoki shows his true colors to Kahoko Hino, he puts his hand against the wall beside her and tells her that she's been pestering him.